Nick-Errington/Cloud-SOC-Honeynet/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we applied security controls:<br/>

-Start Time 2023-11-22 19:20
+Start Time 2023-11-22 19:20<br/>
 Stop Time	2023-11-23 19:20

 | Metric                   | Count | Change post-hardening